arenekosreal/E5Renewer.Net/README.md

 Using `curl` or any tool which can send http request, send request to `http://<listen_addr>:<listen_port>` or unix socket `<listen_socket>`, each request should be sent with header `Authentication: <auth_token>`.
 You will get json response if everything is fine.
-If it is a GET request, send milisecond timestamp in query param `timestamp`, If it is a POST request, send milisecond timestamp in post json with key `timestamp`.
+If it is a GET request, send milisecond timestamp in query param `timestamp`, If it is a POST request, send milisecond timestamp in post json with key `timestamp` and convert it to string.

 For example: